Forricide/still-feel-alive/Chapter 3.md

 Sleeping under the stars is a nice experience.
 It's the trifecta of wilderness: a cold, bitter chill; the dim, spotty light; dry air, crisp in your lungs.
 Many an argument could be made that it's better to sleep outside sometimes, if not for the sake of comfort, then for the pursuit of good health.

-Taylor would find it difficult to make such an argument, right now. *This couch is amazing*.
+She would find it difficult to make such an argument, right now. *This couch is amazing*.

 She doesn't even have the slightest idea whose couch it is.
 But that doesn't matter, because it's *warm*, it's soft, it's... well, it's actually a fairly mediocre piece of furniture, quality-wise.
 An almost decorative couch, it's nicer in appearance than in comfort.
 But it still, of course, beats cold asphalt behind a dumpster any day.